 A. The Code itself carefully distinguishes between business and nonbusiness items.
 It does so, for example, in § 165 with respect to losses, in § 166 with respect to bad debts, and in § 162 with respect to expenses.
 It gives particular tax benefits to business losses, business bad debts, and business expenses, and gives lesser benefits, or none at all, to nonbusiness losses, nonbusiness bad debts, and nonbusiness expenses.
 It does this despite the fact that the latter are just as adverse in financial consequence to the taxpayer as are the former.
 But this distinction has been a policy of the income tax structure ever since the Revenue Act of 1916 ...
+The point, however, is that the tax statutes have made the distinction, that the Congress therefore intended it to be a meaningful one, and that the distinction is not to be obliterated or blunted by an interpretation that tends to equate the business bad debt with the nonbusiness bad debt.
+We think that emphasis upon the significant rather, than upon the dominant, would have a tendency to do just that.

-111 "Even if the taxpayer demonstrates an independent trade or business of his own, care must be taken to distinguish bad debt losses arising from his own business and those actually arising from activities peculiar to an investor concerned with, and participating in, the conduct of the corporate business."
+109 "Even if the taxpayer demonstrates an independent trade or business of his own, care must be taken to distinguish bad debt losses arising from his own business and those actually arising from activities peculiar to an investor concerned with, and participating in, the conduct of the corporate business."
 373 U.S. at 202.